nus-cs2103-AY2324S1/tp/docs/TempUG.md

 <box type="tip" seamless>

 **Tips:**
-The command can be shortened to `addTask DESCRIPTION` if the task is to be added to the shown lesson.
+The command can be shortened to `addTask DESCRIPTION` without the `INDEX` if the task is to be added to the shown lesson.

 </box>